csev/cc4e/book/README.md

     c_123_01.c

 Where '123' is the original page number and '01' is the position within page in case there is more than one code sequence on a page.
+These will likely need some `#include` lines in the code - we add these and include them in the book.
+Things need to compile when copy and pasted from the book.

 Add the compilation instructions to the `code/unit.sh' so they are test compiled.
 Eventually this will have sample inputs and outputs so as to be a real live compiile and run unit test.